 You can see our previous objection in full here.

 The Inspector stated that the development would be compliant with polices in the local development plan.
-As the industrial use of the site would be retained, the student housing aspect of the scheme constituted “other uses” and therefore did inappropriately constrain the continued light industrial use of the site.
+As the industrial use of the site would be retained, the student housing aspect of the scheme constituted “other uses” and therefore did not inappropriately constrain the continued light industrial use of the site.

 It was decided that based on the existing “high tech” industrial appearance and character of the area and the site’s position opposite the Grade II Herman Miller Building, that the scheme would continue a trend of high-quality and innovative industrial architecture.
 And that it would preserve the character and appearance of the conservation area, given the site’s local context and the existing Plumb Center’s identification as a “negative building and townscape feature”.

 The Inspector concluded that the scheme constitutes a significant example of distinctly contemporary architecture and development within a sensitive historic area within the conservation area, World Heritage Site, and within the setting of the Grade II building.
-The Trust is interested to see further examples of “high-quality design” that appropriately draw from local contextual cues whilst being of a notably distinctive appearance and profile.
+BPT is interested to see further examples of “high-quality design” that appropriately draw from local contextual cues whilst being of a notably distinctive appearance and profile.

 You can read the Inspector’s Report in full here.